KvnFltr/kvnfltr.github.io/_pages/about.md

 Since **April 2024**, I have been a Co-Founder at **[Reaply](https://reaply.ai)**, building applied AI for review intelligence.
 I work on the data pipeline that processes **10k+ reviews/day** across **200+ locations** (collection, cleaning, cloud storage with Python) and on the analytics layer—multilingual auto-replies and key insights (themes, sentiment, intent) via external integrations. *Paris, Apr 2024–present.*

-I previously interned at the **CNRS / ESYCOM Laboratory**.
+I previously interned at the **ESYCOM Laboratory**.
 My work was to **simulate and test a conditioning circuit for a triboelectric nanogenerator (TENG)** to harvest energy and **power a Bluetooth transmission to a smartphone**.
 The study was inspired by the Nature paper *“Employing a MEMS plasma switch for conditioning high-voltage kinetic energy harvesters”*.

 For **four years**, I ran **MyStyle Media Agency**, a social-media analytics venture that evaluated Instagram accounts with quantitative methods to select creators for brand campaigns; I also operated a **140k-follower** channel.